The short answer? Neither.

 If you’re reading this article I’m going to presume you’ve already got a pretty solid idea about what Google Shopping ads are so I’m not going to go into the ins and outs of explaining all things Google shopping.

 However, if you’re just starting out then I suggest you read our Beginners guide to Google Shopping.
+If you’re looking for further understanding of Google Shopping then check out this great Google Shopping guide too.

 The truth?
 Google Shopping ads are nothing new.